Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - Chats are private and visible only to their creators.
 Creators have the option to share their chats when this feature is enabled in the web part settings (disabled by default).
 - The web part incorporates tampering prevention logic to guard against unauthorized access to another user's data by their GUID.
 Creators can share their chats with everyone or only with specific people in the company.

 In addition to the default configuration, you have the option to publish the Native Open AI endpoint in APIM.
-You can find instructions in the [documentation](docs/azure-openai-chat-web-part.pdf) (page 10).
+You can find instructions in the [documentation](docs/azure-openai-chat-web-part.pdf) (pages 10 and 18).

 - CONS: Granting access to the Native Open AI endpoint requires a separate **api-key** for it and could potentially compromise data privacy, as requests might travel outside your Azure tenant under this setup.
 - PROS: Using the Native OpenAI endpoint could grant you access to the latest language models like GPT-4 Vision that are not currently available in Azure OpenAI (as of December 2023).